sidney-eliot/3d-artists-handbook/content/hair.md

 ## Curve/ Array Hair

 This method consists of a couple of key concepts.
-Instead of placing the hair, a curve is placed which generates a hair strand in it's place which follows the curves shape.
-This makes it very easy to move and twist the hair strands as one does not have to work about topology.
+Instead of placing the hair, a curve is placed which generates a hair strand in its place which follows the curve's shape.
+This makes it very easy to move and twist the hair strands, as one does not have to work about topology.
 To display the hair strand along the path of the curve a shape is used, in Blender this shape is represented by a circle curve.
 This shape is then used by the curve to generate the hair mesh.
 This means that one can on a whim change the shape of the hair.

 Mostly one will have a couple of different shapes to bring variety into the haircut and assigns the shapes individual to curves.

-This method also easily allows to change the topology resolution of the hair.
+This method also easily allows changing the topology resolution of the hair.

 >[!tip] Creating curve/ array hair in Blender
 >